duneanalytics/spellbook/sources/_base_sources/arbitrum/arbitrum_docs_block.md

 - Owner and spender addresses
 - Approved amount

-This table is used for analyzing ERC20 token approvals and spending permissions on the arbitrum network.
+This table is used for analyzing ERC20 token approvals and spending permissions on the Blast network.

 {% enddocs %}

 {% docs erc1155_arbitrum_evt_transfersingle_doc %}

-The `erc1155_arbitrum.evt_transfersingle` table contains TransferSingle events for ERC1155 tokens on the arbitrum blockchain.
+The `erc1155_arbitrum.evt_transfersingle` table contains TransferSingle events for ERC1155 tokens on the Blast blockchain.
 It includes:

 - Block number and timestamp
 - Transaction hash